 If using a producer is definitely not an option in your organization, it becomes even more critical that your SMEs are trained and comfortable with the software and the learning environment.
 New presenters may want to limit the amount of interactions and Q&A until they feel confident facilitating the virtual classroom.
 You should plan on technical support being accessible during the live sessions so that SMEs don't need to be responsible for troubleshooting in addition to content presentation.

 Co-present.
 If you have multiple presenters on a single topic, take the opportunity to co-present content.
 There are several advantages to this arrangement.
 First, it will give additional SMEs experience with the technology.
 As conversation moves back and forth between the presenters, learners who have lost attention may refocus because they hear a different voice.
 (Changing voices is always a great re-engagement technique in a virtual classroom, especially in a lecture-oriented program.)
 Also, if both SMEs are comfortable with the technology, they can produce for each other, eliminating the need for an additional person.
 In order to appear prepared and polished, SMEs that are co-presenting should have one or more rehearsals to ensure that the program is appropriately choreographed and roles are clearly delineated.

 Subject matter experts are a valuable resource to organizations, and they can fulfill an important training role.
 Virtual technologies can facilitate this - but be careful about the implementation.
 Don't sacrifice quality and engagement for convenience and cost-savings.

 Interested in learning more about virtual classroom instructional design and earning your Virtual Classroom Instructional Designer Badge?
-Check out our Virtual Classroom Design Mastery Series certificate course by clicking on the graphic below.
+Check out our Virtual Classroom Design Mastery Series certificate course.